 They will also be invited to communicate with our next EVS volunteers so that the cycle of information sharing can continue between our past, present and future volunteers.
 This peer support helps the volunteers to privately answer any other questions or share experiences which they may not feel comfortable sharing with the Mentor or line managers directly.

 We will study carefully all application and selected candidates will be invite for Skype interview.
 The selection of volunteers will take place in the coming weeks.

 For the selection of the volunteers we will need:

 – Europass CV with picture (made in the last month) with skype name included

 – Motivational letter, writing that your sending organisation will be “Building Bridges”.
 We ask all candidates to send a specific letter of motivation – why they want to volunteer with us rather than just a general EVS one.
 The volunteer is chosen according to his/her motivation and interest to the project and to the activities.
 It will be paid special attention to cover letters.
 Remember to write in the motivation letter that your sending institution is “Asociación Building Bridges”.

-All documents written in English you can attach below with subject: “UK Christchurch Lane.
+All documents written in English you can attach below with subject: “UK Harvey.
 NAME PROJECT.
 YOUR NAME.
 YOUR SURNAME” to asociacionbbARROBAgmail.com